 The Khu.éex' Story

-(Tlingit) Singletary has become synonymous with the relationship between European glass blowing traditions and Northwest Native art.
-He is also involved with “A Little Big Band” a Native folk and soul band.
+(Tlingit) Khu.éex’ co-founder Preston Singletary is also a glass artist who has become synonymous with the relationship between European glass blowing traditions and Northwest Native art.

-(Cherokee) The late Bernie Worrell was a respected elder who had African American and Cherokee ancestry.
+(Cherokee) Khu.éex’ co-founder the late Bernie Worrell was a respected elder who had African American and Cherokee ancestry.
 He had played with countless musicians over the years, but most notably was the founding member of the legendary Parliament-Funkadelic.
-He had previously played with the Talking Heads and released many solo records over the years.
+He has previously played with the Talking Heads and released many solo records over the years.

 An avant-garde sax player who plays in notable projects including Critters Buggin, Garage a Trois and NW supergroup Mad Season.